jermp/fulgor/README.md

 	SRR801268.988	1	(0 8 3)

 For example, in the second query, the triple `(12 6 3)` indicates that the 6 kmers starting from that at position 12 in the query all have color set id 3.

-#### Important note

-If pseudoalignment is performed against a **meta-colored** or a **differential-meta-colored** Fulgor index, the reference identifiers in the pseudoalignment output might **not** correspond to the ones assigned following the input-file order as specified with option `-l` during index construction.
-This is because the meta-colored index re-assignes identifiers to references to improve index compression.

-In this case, the reference identifiers in the pseudoalignment output are consistent with the ones returned by the `print-filenames` tool.